Oh – and as you’ll be part of a large group of like-minded people, the social side of the internship isn’t bad either.

 You’ll need to complete our online application form and Strengths Assessment.
 We’ll send you the link when you’ve submitted your online application form.

-You will be asked to take our online numerical, verbal and abstract reasoning tests.
 If all goes well, you’ll meet us at an interview.
 We’ll be aiming to discover your individual strengths, and it will be your chance to learn more about us.

 Then we’ll invite you to an assessment centre day.
 You’ll take part in a team exercise and written case study.
 But the main aim is for you to see what it’s like at EY, and for us to learn a little more about your natural strengths.